luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 While statistical difference is unlikely to arise by chance, the practical importance will be further evaluated in the discussion section.

 # Results
 ## Analysis
 ### Exploratory Analysis

-This section presents violin and box plots based on the averages of 30 measurements for each platform on 2, 5 and 10 second intervals of scrolling.
+This section presents violin and box plots based on the averages of 30 measurements for each platform on two, five and ten second intervals of scrolling.

 “Raw” plots include all observations, while “clean” plots exclude outliers using the 1.5xIQR rule.
 We found that for some runs on TikTok, the reels were stuck, and the bot script was unable to scroll.
 We assume that these occurences represent the outliers on the lower end, providing a justification to remove them.

 #### 2 second intervals
 ![2_raw](img/g25_energy_compare/measurements_2_violin_box_raw.png)

 ##### Chrome_TikTok